SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/N-ARY.md

 ```

 ### Real-World Applicatons
-*• File Systems:* Many operating systems use N-Ary trees to represent the hierarchical structure of directories and files.
+*â€¢ File Systems:* Many operating systems use N-Ary trees to represent the hierarchical structure of directories and files.
                   Each directory can contain multiple files and subdirectories, making it a perfect fit for an N-Ary tree.

-*• XML/HTML Parsing:* N-Ary trees are used to parse and represent XML and HTML documents.
+*â€¢ XML/HTML Parsing:* N-Ary trees are used to parse and represent XML and HTML documents.
 Each element in the document
                       can have multiple child elements, which can be efficiently represented using an N-Ary tree.

-*• Database Indexing:* N-Ary trees, particularly B-Trees and B+ Trees, are used in database indexing to allow quick data
+*â€¢ Database Indexing:* N-Ary trees, particularly B-Trees and B+ Trees, are used in database indexing to allow quick data
                        retrieval.
 These trees help in maintaining sorted data and allow searches, sequential access,
                        insertions, and deletions in logarithmic time.

-*• Game Development:* In game development, N-Ary trees can be used to represent game states and decision trees.
+*â€¢ Game Development:* In game development, N-Ary trees can be used to represent game states and decision trees.
 Each node
                       represents a possible state or decision, and the children represent the possible outcomes or
                       subsequent decisions.

-*• Network Routing:* N-Ary trees can be used in network routing algorithms to represent the possible paths data packets
+*â€¢ Network Routing:* N-Ary trees can be used in network routing algorithms to represent the possible paths data packets
                      can take through a network.
 Each node represents a router, and the children represent the possible
                      next hops.

-*• Organizational Charts:* Companies often use N-Ary trees to represent organizational structures.
+*â€¢ Organizational Charts:* Companies often use N-Ary trees to represent organizational structures.
 Each node represents
                            an employee, and the children represent the employees that report to them.